Picking the Right Heat: A Strategic Guide to Thermal Camera Selection for AI Vision

 Finally, consider the "SWaP" (Size, Weight, and Power).
 For mobile creations, every gram and milliwatt counts.

-• Radiometry: Does your AI need to know the exact temperature (e.g., "37.2°C" for a health fever-scan), or just the contrast (e.g., "this person is warmer than the wall")?
-Radiometric modules provide per-pixel temperature data but usually come at a higher price point.
+Radiometry: Does your AI need to know the exact temperature (e.g., "37.2°C" for a health fever-scan), or just the contrast (e.g., "this person is warmer than the wall")?
+Radiometric modules require rigorous factory calibration and ambient temperature compensation to maintain accuracy, which is why they carry a higher price than simple 'imaging-only' sensors.

 A Strategic Choice